-The program resolution establishes special trust funds and accounts, and fiduciary responsibilities that are to be undertaken by a trustee for the benefit of the bondholders, extendible municipal commercial paper noteholders, and holders of any other obligations that may be issued.
+The program resolution establishes special trust funds and accounts, and establishes the fiduciary responsibilities that are to be undertaken by a trustee for the benefit of the bondholders, extendible municipal commercial paper noteholders, and holders of any other obligations that may be issued.
 The Bank of New York Mellon Trust Company N.A. has been appointed as the trustee for the revenue obligations.
 The trustee is responsible for maintaining the trust funds in accordance with the program resolution.

-As shown in Table A, the program's assets were \$30.2 million as of June 30, 2014, \$29.5 million as of June 30, 2013, and \$5.4 million as of June 30, 2012.
+As shown in Table A, the program's assets were \$30.1 million as of June 30, 2016, \$30.7 million as of June 30, 2015, and \$30.2 million as of June 30, 2014.

+Table A

-Table A Program Assets
+Program Assets

-Percentage Change 2013 Percentage Change 2012 to to June 30, 2014 June 30, 2013 2014 June 30, 2012 2013 Restricted for Debt Service \$30,139,732 \$29,522,960 2.1% \$5,352,543 451.6% Restricted for Other Purposes 17,609 3,000 487.0 4,794 (37.4) Total Program Assets \$30,157,341 \$29,525,960 2.1 \$5,357,337 451.1
+Percentage Change 2015 to Percentage Change 2014 to June 30, 2016 June 30, 2015 2016 June 30, 2014 2015 Restricted for Debt Service \$30,071,234 \$30,680,017 (2.0)% \$30,139,732 1.8% Restricted for Other Purposes 3,008 3,000 0.3 17,609 (83.0) Total Program Assets \$30,074,242 \$30,683,017 (2.0) \$30,157,341 1.7

 Program assets restricted for debt service are available for the payment of principal and interest on revenue obligations and may be invested in direct obligations of the United States or held in demand deposit accounts.
-All program assets as of June 30, 2014, June 30, 2013, and June 30, 2012, including those restricted for debt service and for other purposes, were held in demand deposit accounts.
-From June 30, 2013, to June 30, 2014, program assets restricted for debt service remained consistent, as the balances were primarily used to pay debt service payments scheduled for July 1, 2013, and July 1, 2014.
+All program assets as of June 30, 2016, June 30, 2015, and June 30, 2014, including those restricted for debt service and for other purposes, were held in demand deposit accounts.
+As of June 30, 2016, June 30, 2015, and June 30, 2014, program assets restricted for debt service remained consistent, as the balances were primarily used to pay debt service payments scheduled for July 1, 2016, July 1, 2015, and July 1, 2014.
 These debt service payments included both principal and interest due on the 2009 Series 1 Petroleum Inspection Fee Revenue Refunding Bonds.
-From June 30, 2012, to June 30, 2013, program assets restricted for debt service showed a net increase of 451.6 percent.
-The balance shown as of June 30, 2012, was primarily used to pay interest on the 2009 Series 1 Petroleum Inspection Fee Revenue Refunding Bonds, as principal was not due for payment until July 1, 2013.

-Effective July 1, 2013, the program's revenue obligations were issued pursuant to subchapter II of ch.
+The program's revenue obligations were issued pursuant to subch.
+II of ch.
 18, Wis.
 Stats.; s.
-292.63(9m), Wis.
+292.63 (9m), Wis.
 Stats.; and the program resolution and supplemental resolutions adopted by the State of Wisconsin Building Commission.
-Prior to July 1, 2013, the program's revenue obligations were issued pursuant to subchapter II of ch.
-18, Wis.
-Stats.; s.
-101.143(9m), Wis.
-Stats.; and the program resolution and supplemental resolutions adopted by the State of Wisconsin Building Commission.
 The revenue obligations are not general obligations of the State of Wisconsin.
 They are payable from, and primarily secured by, petroleum inspection fees charged to suppliers of petroleum products received for sale in Wisconsin.
 These fees are subsequently transferred to and received by the trustee.
 The fee amount imposed under s.
-168.12(1), Wis.
+168.12 (1), Wis.
 Stats., has been \$0.02 per gallon since April 2006.

 Wisconsin Statutes authorize the program to issue revenue obligations not to exceed \$386,924,000 in principal amount, excluding any obligations that have been defeased under a cash optimization program administered by the Building Commission.
-At this time, all statutorily authorized revenue obligations have been issued in the form of revenue bonds and extendible municipal commercial paper.
+As of June 30, 2016, all statutorily authorized revenue obligations have been issued in the form of revenue bonds and extendible municipal commercial paper.
 In addition to this limit on principal amount, the Building Commission may authorize the issuance of an unlimited amount of additional revenue obligations to fund or refund outstanding revenue obligations, pay issuance and administrative costs, make any necessary deposits to reserve funds, or pay accrued or capitalized interest.